san70sh/cs-546-project/DB_Proposal.md

 2. optional features(these feature will be saved into a sub-document `profile`, and must be fulfilled when recruiters try to post a job):

-   - A profile picture(store on Google Cloud Platfrom or other storage platform)
+   - A profile picture(store on Google Cloud Platform or other storage platform)
    - company
    - position
    - A list of jobs posted by the recruiter with applicant details, if present